– student edition –

 Favourite hardware at the moment would be the Avalon VT-737sp Channel strip in our Avid S6 Room.
 This thing is unbelievable in terms of flexibility with what it can do.
 Podcasts, Lead Vocals, DI Instruments, either used as just a Pre-Amp or used as an outboard processing module.
 The thing is amazing!

-Could you please tell us a little about your involvement with SAE campus life?
+Tell us a little about SAE campus life?

 I am a representative of the Student Council and have also represented for Audio as an assistant on many Open Days, Info Nights and also Study For A Day.
 I have also helped with many events both off and on campus as a representative of SAE.
 This includes Careers Expo, Queensland Wind Orchestra, St Columbans Concert Spectacular, Rotary Annual Convention Stage crew for Yatra: Holi Sandhya Brisbane Multicultural Arts Centre BEMAC just to name a few.